Codewithdarks/library-api/README.md

 A RESTful API for managing a library's book collection, built with Node.js, Express.js, and MongoDB.

 ## upate in package.json
-I have updated "Scripts" in package.json where we added `start` and `seed` command
+I have updated "Scripts" in package.json where I added `start` and `seed` command

 ## Installation and Setup